Drug Improves Blood Flow To The Brain

 Those taking beta blockers had the fewest brain abnormalities typical of Alzheimer’s disease.
 They also had fewer microinfarcts, a condition that arises when blood does not get to certain areas of the brain, causing multiple tiny strokes.

 Study participants who had taken beta blockers, alone or in combination with another blood pressure medication, also had significantly less shrinkage in their brains.
-Shrinkage of the brain occurs in Alzheimer’s disease and progresses as the disease gets worse.
+Shrinkage of the brain occurs in all forms of neurodegenerative disease and progresses as the disease gets worse.

-This does not mean that beta blockers will prevent Alzheimer’s in people who do not have high blood pressure.
-People with high blood pressure are more likely to develop Alzheimer’s.
+This does not mean that beta blockers will prevent Alzheimer’s disease in people who do not have high blood pressure.
+People with high blood pressure are more likely to develop Alzheimer’s disease.
 Treatment of their high blood pressure with beta blockers lowered their risk of developing Alzheimer’s to the level of risk seen in people without high blood pressure.

 “With the number of people with Alzheimer’s disease expected to grow significantly as our population ages, it is increasingly important to identify factors that could delay or prevent the disease,” said study author Dr. Lon White of the Pacific Health Research and Education Institute in Honolulu.
 “These results are exciting, especially since beta blockers are a common treatment for high blood pressure.”